rsoliveira2018/jest/README.md

-"# kata.tdd - a simple repository for TDD exercises"
+# JEST

+a repository for small exercises on jest as an introduction to the library and technique.